Identifying and Compensating for Feature Deviation in Imbalanced Deep Learning: The Feature Deviation Phenomenon

-We find that the learned linear classifiers have larger norms (i.e., $\|\vw_c\|_2$) for the major classes than the minor classes, which confirms the observations in~\cite{guo2017one,kang2019decoupling,khan2019striking,yin2019feature}.
-The ConvNet classifier is thus biased to predict instances into major classes.
-This observation alone, nevertheless, cannot fully explain over-fitting: with biased classifier norms, why can a ConvNet classifier still achieve $\sim 100\%$ training accuracy for minor-class instances?
+We find that the learned linear classifiers have larger norms (i.e., $\|\vw_c\|_2$) for the major classes than the minor classes, which confirms the observations in~\cite{guo2017one,kang2019decoupling,khan2019striking,yin2019feature,Kim2020Adjusting}.
+The ConvNet classifier is thus biased to classify instances into major classes. \emph{This observation alone, however, cannot explain over-fitting.
+Specifically, with the biased classifier norms toward major classes, why can a ConvNet classifier still achieve $\sim 100\%$ accuracy for minor-class training data, but not for test data?}

 \textbf{Feature deviation.} We hypothesize that there are differences in the features (i.e., $f_{\vtheta}(\vx)$) between the training and test instances, especially for minor classes.
-We compute the per-class feature means in training and test data, and then calculate their Euclidean distance $dis(c)$ $\{\vx^{(c)}\}$ denotes data from class $c$ and $S_K(\cdot)$ sub-samples $K$ instances uniformly for $R$ rounds\footnote{We normalize a feature instance to unit $\ell_2$ norm, following~\cite{wang2019simpleshot}.
-We perform sub-sampling ($K$ is the minor-class size; $R=1000$) to let the difference of $dis(c)$ across classes faithfully reflect feature deviation.}. \autoref{fig:2} (c) shows the results: $dis(c)$ goes large as the number of training instances decreases.
+To verify this, we compute the feature means of training and test data for each class $c$, and then calculate their Euclidean distance $dis(c)$

+Here, $\{f_{\vtheta}(\vx_{\text{train}}^{(c)})\}$ and $\{f_{\vtheta}(\vx_{\text{test}}^{(c)})\}$ denote the sets of feature vectors extracted from the training and test data of class $c$. $S_K(\cdot)$ is an operation that sub-samples $K$ instances uniformly, for $R$ rounds\footnote{We normalize a feature vector to unit $\ell_2$ norm, following~\cite{wang2019simpleshot}.
+We perform sub-sampling to ensure a fair comparison among classes --- even for the same class, using fewer data to compute the mean will suffer a higher variance.
+By using the same number of data to compute the means, the resulting $dis(c)$ could better reflect feature deviation for each class $c$.
+We set $K$ to be the minor-class size and set $R=1,000$.}. \autoref{fig:2} (c) shows the results: $dis(c)$ goes large as the number of training instances decreases.
 In other words, the features $f_{\vtheta}(\vx)$ of the training and test instances are deviated (e.g., translated) for minor classes.
-See~\autoref{fig:1} (c) for the t-SNE~\cite{maaten2009visualizing} visualization of the features.
+See~\autoref{fig1:feature_d} for the t-SNE~\cite{maaten2009visualizing} visualization of the features.

+The \emph{feature deviation} phenomenon offers an explanation to over-fitting to minor classes.
+Concretely, the linear classifiers $\{\vw_c\}_{c=1}^C$ learned to separate the training instances among classes (almost perfectly) have little to do with separating the test instances for minor classes, since the training and test features of the same minor class are not occupying the same region of the feature space.